-Participants in the Evaluation Summit will have the opportunity to dialogue with and learn from each other in various formal and informal settings.
-The Call for Abstracts is soliciting proposals for the following session formats:
+Participants in the Evaluation Summit had the opportunity to dialogue with and learn from each other in various formal and informal settings.
+The Call for Abstracts solicited proposals for the following session formats:

 - Presentations of findings/methods (60 or 90 minutes): increase participant knowledge about research issues or evaluation findings, methods, concepts, or implications.
 Presentations typically have dedicated time for authors of one or more studies on a related topic to disseminate important findings or lessons learned.